-- I understand that attending Palomar College ECELS places my child and me (while I am on-site) at risk of exposure to the COVID-19 virus. - I understand that while I am on-site at the ECELS, I will wear a face covering at all times.
-I will also wash my hand and my child's hands upon entry for at least 20 seconds. - I understand that by attending the Palomar College ECELS, my child may knowingly or unknowingly transmit the COVID-19 virus to their family at home or to others with whom the child is in close contact. - I understand that by my child attending the Palomar College ECELS and potentially transmitting the COVID-19 virus to others, my child may place other young children, elderly, or immunocompromised family members and others at high risk for infection and illness. - I understand that by agreeing to continue services with the Palomar College ECELS, my child should minimize their social contact with others because of the potential risk of COVID-19 virus transmission. - Palomar College is not liable for outcomes or expenses of ECELS children or family members infected with COVID-19 due to their attendance during this crisis. - I will report any COVID-19 exposure my child has to Palomar College ECELS program staff immediately.
-I will keep my child at home until it is deemed safe to return by a medical provider. - I consent to answer a daily health questionnaire by ECELS staff and to have my child's temperature taken by ECELS staff to assist with health assessments.
+- I understand that attending Palomar College ECELS places my child and me (while I am on-site) at-risk of exposure to the COVID-19 virus. - I understand that by attending the Palomar College ECELS, my child may knowingly or unknowingly trttCOVID-19 virus to their family at home or to others with whom the child is in close contact. - I understand that by my child attending the Palomar College ECELS and potentially transmitting the COVID-19 virus to others, my child may place other young children, elderly, or immune compromised family members and others at high risk for infection and illness. - Palomar College is not liable for outcomes or expenses of ECELS children or family members infected with COVID-19 due to their attendance during this crisis. - I will report any COVID-19 exposure my child has to Palomar College ECELS program staff immediately.
+I will keep my child at home until it is deemed safe to return by a medical provider.

-Due to the COVID-19 virus risk, I understand that I have the option to keep my child at home until the stay at home orders are lifted for the County of San Diego.
+Due to the COVID-19 virus risk, I understand that I have the option to keep my child at home until the stay-at-home orders are lifted for the County of San Diego.
 I will not lose my child's enrollment spot if I decide to keep my child at home at this time.

-Print Name: Signature:
+Print Name: Signature

-Name(s) of Child(ren): Date:
+Name(s) of Child(ren):\\\\\Date: \\\\\